domferr/tilingshell/README.md

 ### Smart border radius ###

 In GNOME, different windows may have different border radius.
 Drawing a border around the focused window is hard because it is not possible to know the window border radius.
 All the existing extensions just draw a border with a static value, making the UI less polished.
-Tiling Shell, instead, now **dynamically** computes the focused window border radius at runtime.
+Tiling Shell, **dynamically** computes the focused window border radius at runtime.
 Moreover, if you have an extension or anything else who customize the border radius, the focused window border radius adapts as well!
-This can be enabled/disabled from the extension's preferences.
-Closes #135.
-Discover more at the end of this release notes!
+This can be enabled/disabled from the extension's preferences too.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/cfaca5f9-d9b2-4739-9426-1aebb5f33c29" width=304 />